WA9ONY/Kite-Altimeter/V1.28/README.md

 ---

 ## RP2040 Structure

-The repository contains the following files and directories as deployed to the Feather RP2040:
+The following files and directories as deployed no the Feather RP2040.

 ```text
 .